sequelize/sequelize/docs/manual/other-topics/upgrade-to-v6.md

   Sequelize.useCLS(namespace);
 ```

-### Promise
+### Sequelize

-Bluebird has been removed.
-Public API now returns native promises. `Sequelize.Promise` is no longer available.
+- Bluebird has been removed.
+Public API now returns native promises.
+- `Sequelize.Promise` is no longer available.
+- `sequelize.import` method has been removed.

 ### Model